 The body of a dancer is truly extraordinary—long, lean, and insanely strong, all at the same time.
-Truth be told, we'd love to look like a dancer without the years and years of training, and guess what?
+We'd love to look like a dancer without the years and years of training, and guess what?
 Now we can.

-Simone De La Rue decided to create an exercise technique, called Body by Simone, which provides a solid foundation based in dance, but you most definitely don’t have to be a dancer to do it.
+Simone De La Rue decided to create an exercise technique called Body by Simone, which provides a solid foundation based on dance, but you don’t have to be a dancer to do it.
 Each workout is broken down into its most basic components, so even those with two left feet can make it work.
 Plus, each move, repetition, and workout is created to safeguard against injuries (and boredom!).

 “Dancing is a whole-body activity,” De La Rue explains, “and with that in mind, I created workouts that use all your muscles from head to toe each time you exercise.”
-It’s no wonder her clients include the likes of Rosie Huntington-Whiteley, Reese Witherspoon, Emily Blunt, and Chrissy Teigen.
+It’s no wonder her clients include Rosie Huntington-Whiteley, Reese Witherspoon, Emily Blunt, and Chrissy Teigen.

 Muscle worked: shoulders, chest, core, and back

 The Shoulder Tap Press is a great exercise to strengthen your arms, core, chest, and back muscles.
 It is a difficult move, so if you are a beginner, you may start with one set and then progress to three sets as your strength improves.